lambdaclass/k8s-baremetal-cluster/README.md

 - [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - Scaleway account (this can be changed to any other provider in Terraform configuration)

+Optionally, you can install [Helm](https://helm.sh), a package manager for Kubernetes.

 ## Setup

 Set the following environment variables: